COVID-19-related isolation is about quarantining yourself and preventing the spread of the COVID-19 virus.

 If you’re feeling unwell sleep, rest, drink plenty of fluids such as water and soups and let your body recover.
 Foods rich in vitamin C such as fruits and vegetables are also good for the immune system.

 For more information on isolation, particularly in relation to shared accommodation, please go directly to the current information on NSW Health.
-Chinese language versions are available in simplified Chinese and traditional Chinese.
+For more information that has been translated please go to NSW Health Resources in language.
+Chinese language versions are also available in simplified Chinese and traditional Chinese.